Ali Qapu Palace: The Highest Building in the Cardinal Point of the Safavid Capital and a manifestation of original

-The palace has three separate stairways; two of them are a continuous spiral with 94 steps to the final storey.
+The palace has three separate stairways; two of them are continuous spirals with 94 steps to the final storey.
 While climbing, one can leave the stairway and go to the balconies on the western side of the palace to relax and then continue climbing.
 The net width of each is 1 meter on the first floor with a gradual transition to 0.85 meters on the top.
-Height of the steps is normally 0.22 meters, whereas some steps are 0.32 meters.
+The height of the steps is normally 0.22 meters, whereas some steps are 0.32 meters.
 The reason for the narrow design is probably for security: to be as wide as the body of a person.
 The other point that is felt by the visitor while climbing the stairs is their steepness related to Iranian traditional architecture principles which considered the stairway as a service area and allocated the minimum possible space to it.
-To achieve this goal, the ramps designed so steeply to occupy less space, and compared with modern stairways, it seems a breathtaking one.
-There is another stairway with 0.26 meters average height and 1.4 meters width for the steps were used by the king's public meetings.
+To achieve this goal, the ramps were designed so steeply to occupy less space, and compared with modern stairways, it seems a breathtaking one.
+There is another stairway with 0.26 meters average height and 1.4 meters width for the steps that were used by the king's public meetings.
 By assuming that the ground floor was the first floor, one climbs the stairway to reach the second floor 26 square meter area.
 Also, there is a fireplace with an internal orthogonal air duct, as a waiting room.
 On the third and the fourth floors, also, the spaces have the same specifications, and finally, we pass through the fifth floor with a flat wooden ceiling, which is one step lower than the panoramic veranda (hypostyle).